-For most children COVID-19 is mild, but those with certain medical conditions can become very unwell and need hospital treatment - they are over seven times more likely to be admitted to intensive care.
+For most children COVID-19 is mild, but children with some medical conditions can become very unwell and need hospital treatment.
+They are over 7 times more likely to be admitted to intensive care.

 Vaccination will help to protect your child from getting seriously ill from COVID-19.